-- The PET scan uses a radioactive tracer to show blood flow to your heart. - The CT scan provides pictures of your heart and chest structures.
+- The PET scan uses a tracer to show blood flow to your heart. - The CT scan provides images of your heart and chest structures.

-Together, the PET and CT scan will provide the images your healthcare provider needs to fully evaluate blood flow to your heart.
+Together, the PET and CT scan will provide the images your provider needs to fully assess blood flow to your heart.

-A nuclear medicine doctor will review your scan and send the results to your healthcare provider who referred you for the scan.
+A nuclear medicine doctor will review your scan and send the results to your provider.